tsuki-lang/tsuki/README.md

 ## Roadmap

-The following is a roadmap for feature support:
+The following is a roadmap for the project:

 - [x] variables
 - [x] control flow - `if`, `while`, `for`